 The longer users stay on your site, the greater an indicator to search engines that your site provides value and an excellent user experience.
 Follow our tips for internal linking above to keep users moving from one page to the next.

 But what about broken links?
 We all face them from time to time, and users who come across an error page are more likely to click away.

 Make an effort to clean up any broken links, but you can also turn your error pages into an experience of themselves.
-Add a splash of color that aligns with your branding, and consider linking to relevant site pages users might have been looking for.
+When working on your SEO-friendly web designs, add a splash of color that aligns with your branding, and consider linking to relevant site pages users might have been looking for.